hoonetorg/salt-ceph/README.md

 <b>Notes</b>

-You should be calling highstate on only one OSD at a time, or Ceph will only add the first one to call the admin node to the cluster (it doesn't support concurrent calls).

 There is a bug is salt as of 22/05/2015 which requires the adm node highstate to be called twice to create the user and db in mongodb (see https://github.com/saltstack/salt/issues/8933)